griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/07_display_image_task.md

 ![gallery](assets/img/gallery.png)

 ## Overview
 In this section, we'll create a function to display an image, and then call it using the `CodeExecutionTask`.
-It will take the file path for the image generated, and use whatever the default image viewer is for the operating system to display it.
+It will take the file path for the image generated, and use the [Python Image Library](https://pillow.readthedocs.io/en/stable/) to display it.

 ## What is the CodeExecutionTask